jeeberhardt/mobius/docs/source/about.rst

 About Mobius
 ============

-Mobius was designed as a generalized Bayesian optimization (BO) approach to support the design and optimization of peptides in a fully automated closed-loop Design-Make-Test (DMT) pipeline context.
+Mobius attempts to offer a generalized Bayesian optimization (BO) approach to support the design and optimization of peptides in a fully automated closed-loop Design-Make-Test (DMT) pipeline context.